 Stages of Gum Disease

 Periodontitis: gingivitis will eventually turn into periodontitis without proper treatment.
 In this stage, plaque will turn into a harder substance, tartar.
-You will not be able to remove it with brushing alone.
-This is a severe form of gum disease and you need treatment quickly.
+You will not be able to remove it by brushing alone.
+This is a severe form of gum disease, and you need treatment quickly.

-At this stage, the pockets are much deeper and there is so much bacteria built up in them.
-The damage is long term and may even will result in your teeth falling out or you will need an extraction.
+At this stage, the pockets are much deeper, and there are so many bacteria built up in them.
+The damage is long-term and may even result in your teeth falling out, or you will need an extraction.